n132/Libc-GOT-Hijacking/README.md

 # Libc-GOT-Hijacking

 Transform arbitrary write to RCE.

-Libc makes it full RELRO at 2.39 so this skill doesn't work for glibc-2.39+.
-However, it works for the libstdc++ on the latest Ubuntu LTS.
+This repo provides an idea that performs ROP on GOT and demonstrates its ability (even most people would never use it because of the existing simple method).
+Also, this repo shows an ignored fact: writable libc got is useful for exploitation.

 This is a userspace attacking skill: If you can write arbitrary memory space, you can use this method to execute arbitrary code.

-> You only need to know the base address of Glibc

 The simplest way to attack is to find a function using writable GOT value and set it `system` to perform `system("/bin/sh")`.
 It depends on the challenges/cases and it's **good enough** for most cases and this repo is giving a more complex/verbose solution to gain not only RIP but ROP for generic cases.

+> You only need to know the base address of Glibc
+> Libc makes it full RELRO at 2.39 so this skill doesn't work for glibc-2.39+.
+> However, it works for the libstdc++ on the latest Ubuntu LTS.

 # Before Reading